Carbon-for-Developers/carbon-swift-sdk/README.md

 ##### pagination: [`Pagination`](./CarbonAI/Models/Pagination.swift)<a id="pagination-paginationcarbonaimodelspaginationswift"></a>

+Pagination parameters for the query.

 ##### order_by: `OrganizationUserFilesToSyncOrderByTypes`<a id="order_by-organizationuserfilestosyncorderbytypes"></a>

+The field on OrganizationUserFilesToSYnc to order the results by.

 ##### order_dir: `OrderDir`<a id="order_dir-orderdir"></a>

+The direction to order the results by.

 ##### filters: [`OrganizationUserFilesToSyncFilters`](./CarbonAI/Models/OrganizationUserFilesToSyncFilters.swift)<a id="filters-organizationuserfilestosyncfilterscarbonaimodelsorganizationuserfilestosyncfiltersswift"></a>

+Filters to apply to the query.

 ##### include_raw_file: `Bool`<a id="include_raw_file-bool"></a>

+If true, the query will return presigned URLs for the raw file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_parsed_text_file: `Bool`<a id="include_parsed_text_file-bool"></a>

+If true, the query will return presigned URLs for the parsed text file.
+Only relevant for the /user_files_v2 endpoint.

 ##### include_additional_files: `Bool`<a id="include_additional_files-bool"></a>

+If true, the query will return presigned URLs for additional files.
+Only relevant for the /user_files_v2 endpoint.

+##### presigned_url_expiry_time_seconds: `Int`<a id="presigned_url_expiry_time_seconds-int"></a>

+The expiry time for the presigned URLs.
+Only relevant for the /user_files_v2 endpoint.

 #### 🔄 Return<a id="🔄-return"></a>